-Jeff Doubét showcases how simple changes to a one-level tract house can completely transform the look of a home.
+Jeff Doubet showcases how simple changes to a one-level tract house can completely transform the look of a home.
 Scroll photos + helpful tips to learn more.
+For discouraged homeowners who don’t know what to do with their fixer upper homes, this episode helps illustrate processes that can be implemented.

 1 ) The BEFORE Photo: Agreed, Santa Barbara real estate is really expensive.
 Even the simple one-level tract homes like the one above.
 But there is hope!